Hardware Features and Behavior Related to Speculative Execution

 IBPB can be used in conjunction with IBRS to account for cases that IBRS does not cover:

-- Software may choose to clear IA32_SPEC_CTRL.IBRS in certain situations for example, for execution with CPL = 3 in VMX root operation).
+• Software may choose to clear IA32_SPEC_CTRL.IBRS in certain situations (for example, for execution with CPL = 3 in VMX root operation).
 In such cases, software can use an IBPB command on certain transitions (for example, after running an untrusted virtual machine) to prevent software that executed earlier from controlling the predicted targets of indirect branches executed subsequently with IBRS disabled.

 Note that, on some processors that do not enumerate PBRSB_NO, there is an exception to the IBPB-established barrier for RSB-based predictions.
 On these processors, a RET instruction that follows VM exit or IBPB without a corresponding CALL instruction may use the linear address following the most recent CALL instruction executed prior to the VM exit or IBPB as the RSB prediction (refer to the Post-barrier Return Stack Buffer Predictions guidance).
-In these cases, software can use special code sequences (refer to the Return Stack Buffer Control section) to steer RSB predictions to benign code regions that restrict speculation.
+In these cases, software can use special code sequences (refer to the Return Stack Buffer Stuffing section) to steer RSB predictions to benign code regions that restrict speculation.

 Other Indirect Branch Predictor Controls

-The IPRED_DIS_U (affecting CPL3) and IPRED_DIS_S (affecting CPL < 3) controls, when active, prevent transient execution at predicted targets of an indirect near JMP/CALL before the target is resolved .
+The IPRED_DIS_U (affecting CPL3) and IPRED_DIS_S (affecting CPL < 3) controls, when active, prevent transient execution at predicted targets of an indirect near JMP/CALL before the target is resolved7.
 This includes transient execution at past targets of that same branch.
 Transient execution at predicted targets of a near RET prediction will only occur for RSB-based return predictions, or for linear address 0.
 Note that, as previously documented, fall-through speculation to instruction bytes following an indirect JMP/CALL or speculation to linear address 0 may still occur.

 When the RRSBA_DIS_S (affecting CPL < 3) and RRSBA_DIS_U (affecting CPL3) indirect predictor controls are set, transient execution at predicted targets of a near RET prediction will only occur for RSB-based return predictions, or for linear address 0.